Test Id : AFP

 Describes how the test is performed and provides a method-specific reference

-The instrument used is the Beckman Coulter UniCel DxI 800.
+The test is performed on the Beckman Coulter UniCel DxI 800.
 The Beckman Coulter Access alpha-fetoprotein (AFP) immunoassay is a 2-site immunoenzymatic sandwich assay.
 A specimen is added to a reaction vessel with mouse monoclonal anti-AFP alkaline phosphatase conjugate, and paramagnetic particles coated with a second mouse monoclonal anti-AFP antibody.
 The AFP in the specimen binds to the immobilized monoclonal anti-AFP on the solid phase while, at the same time, the monoclonal anti-AFP-alkaline phosphatase conjugate reacts with different antigenic sites on the specimen AFP.
 After incubation in a reaction vessel, materials bound by the solid phase are held in a magnetic field while unbound materials are washed away.
 A chemiluminescent substrate is added to the reaction vessel and light generated by the reaction is measured with a luminometer.
 The light production is directly proportional to the amount of AFP in the specimen.
 The amount of analyte in the specimen is determined by means of a stored multipoint calibration curve.(Package insert: Access AFP.
-Beckman Coulter Inc.; 04/2020)
+Beckman Coulter Inc.; 09/2024)

 PDF Report